QbpNogCYUGmaGPzD/EURORACK-2/README.md

 This repository was made to provide you with the neccessary information to source your parts and find their place on the PCB.
 There won´t be full build documentations available at any time in the future.

 If you have questions before or while building please join the [ST Modular Builders Group](https://www.facebook.com/groups/stmodular/) on Facebook.
-There you will also find additional information about the builds in the "lessions" section.
+There you will also find additional information about the builds in the "units" section.

 I also recommend to fully read the "Eurorack Soldering Guide" available above.
 It includes a step-by-step description how I solder DIY projects, a list of recommended soldering tools and some links that might be useful when jumping into Eurorack DIY.